zyzzyplyx/mixed-reality/mixed-reality-docs/advanced-performance-recommendations.md

 - Remove calls to Debug.Log() when no longer needed as they still execute in all build versions of an app
 - If your holographic app generally requires lots of memory, consider calling  [_**System.GC.Collect()**_](https://docs.microsoft.com/en-us/dotnet/api/system.gc.collect?view=netframework-4.7.2) during loading phases such as when presenting a loading or transition screen

-#### Object Pooling
+#### Object pooling

 Ojbect pooling is a popular technique to reduce the cost of continuous allocations & deallocations of objects.
 This is done by allocating a large pool of an identical objects and re-using inactive, available instances from this pool instead of constantly spawning and destroying objects over time.
 Object pools are great for re-useable components that have variable lifetime during an app.

 - [[Unity] Object Pooling Tutorial](https://unity3d.com/learn/tutorials/topics/scripting/object-pooling)

-### Startup Performance
+### Startup performance

-You should consider starting your app with a smaller scene, then using SceneManager.LoadSceneAsync to load the rest of the scene.
+You should consider starting your app with a smaller scene, then using *[SceneManager.LoadSceneAsync](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html)* to load the rest of the scene.
 This allows your app to get to an interactive state as fast as possible.
 Be aware that there may be a large CPU spike while the new scene is being activated and that any rendered content might stutter or hitch.
 One way to work around this is to set the AsyncOperation.allowSceneActivation property to false on the scene being loaded, wait for the scene to load, clear the screen to black, and then set back to true to complete the scene activation.

 Remember that while the startup scene is loading the holographic splash screen will be displayed to the user.